-Printworks has been shortlisted for a New London Architecture Award 2019, our project with Civic Engineers Ltd for Vibration Group.
-Please vote for us in the People’s Choice Award – here
+We are thrilled that Printworks has been commended at the New London Architecture Awards 2019 in the Meanwhile category, our project with Civic Engineers Ltd for Vibration Group.

-Life in the Dark, the exhibition we designed at the Natural History Museum, has been shortlisted for a Design Week Award.
-Results out next week – fingers crossed!
+We won!
+Life in the Dark, the exhibition we designed at the Natural History Museum, has won a Design Week Award 2019 for best exhibition design.

 Victoria: Woman and Crown Opens on Queen Victoria’s 200th Birthday